-Brazil’s incredible landscapes, rich history and extraordinary wildlife are as diverse as the country is vast, while somewhere, on one of its 2,000 beaches, we will find you the perfect spot.
-The Brazilians are innately relaxed which adds to the quintessentially Latin American vibe.
-With direct daily flights from the UK, you can be in buzzing Rio by nightfall with all of its iconic sights.
+Brazil’s incredible landscapes, rich history and extraordinary wildlife are as diverse as the country is vast.
+Stretching from the Amazon basin in the north to the colossal Iguaçu Falls in the south and with its 2,000 beaches inbetween, we will find you the perfect spot for your Brazil holiday.
+The Brazilians are innately relaxed which adds to the quintessentially Latin American vibe and with direct daily flights from the UK, you can be in buzzing Rio by nightfall with all of its iconic sights.
+The Brazilian real (BRL) has devalued recently and hotel rates are nearly 20% cheaper than they were 6 months ago, creating a great opportunity for your money to travel further in Brazil.

 What to expect on your Brazilian holiday